tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 In Java terms, you can think of this as not testing the servlet container's configuration but instead testing the `Servlet` directly.
 We assume the web container works and that thin slices of configuration will be tested in subsequent tests.
 Starting up a full container for multiple business scenarios can be wasteful when they inadvertently exercise the same infrastructure scenarios again and again.

+Example tests in this group might include verifying the HTTP response body and codes for happy and sad path scenarios.
+For example, verifying response codes of HTTP `500` or `404` or JSON structures in the message bodies.

 #### Example test

-An example specification to test against might look like this.
+A specific example specification to test against might look like this.

 A> #### Valuations are returned in response the HTTP requests A>